-Kenneth Arrow was an economist who won the Nobel Memorial Prize in Economics back in 1972.
+Kenneth Arrow was an economist who won the Nobel Memorial Prize in Economic Sciences in 1972.
 He was known for his contribution to equilibrium analysis and welfare economics.
 He also explored social choice theory, endogenous growth theory, collective decision-making, the economics of information, and economics of racial discrimination.

 Biography of Kenneth Arrow

 Arrow was born in New York City, NY in 1921 and taught in top post-secondary institutions, such as Harvard University, Stanford University, and the University of Chicago.
 He earned his Ph.D. from Columbia, writing a thesis on the General Impossibility Theorem.

 In the theorem, Arrow proposed that election results could not be determined fairly because ideal voting methods were non-existent when more than two candidates initially tried to satisfy particular criteria.
 The criteria included: